GuanceCloud/datakit/internal/export/doc/en/inputs/profile-java.md

 bash collect.sh
 ```

-After the script is executed, the collected profiling data will be reported to the GuanceCloud platform through DataKit, which can be viewed later in the "APM" - "Profile" page.
+After the script is executed, the collected profiling data will be reported to the center platform through DataKit, which can be viewed later in the "APM" - "Profile" page.

 available env：